 Still, gelatin is thought to be very healthy, partly because it acts as a source of collagen.
 Gelatin is even part of the reason that bone broth is so popular.
 This is good news for jello, as long as the negative features don’t outweigh the positive ones.

-Is Jello Good For Your Health?
+Is Jello Good For You?

 - What Is Jello Anyway?